Self-adjoint operator: Schrödinger operators with singular potentials

 is not essentially self-adjoint on the space of smooth, rapidly decaying functions.
 In this case, the failure of essential self-adjointness reflects a pathology in the underlying classical system: A classical particle with a $-x^4$ potential escapes to infinity in finite time.
 This operator does not have a unique self-adjoint, but it does admit self-adjoint extensions obtained by specifying "boundary conditions at infinity".
 (Since $\hat{H}$ is a real operator, it commutes with complex conjugation.
-Thus, the deficiency indices are automatically equal, which is the condition for having a self-adjoint extension.
-See the discussion of extensions of symmetric operators below.)
+Thus, the deficiency indices are automatically equal, which is the condition for having a self-adjoint extension.)